 The MMLIS program provides a robust leadership and management focus for students, while also ensuring mastery of the ALA's Core Competencies of Librarianship.
 The curriculum covers essential facets of librarianship, such as core values, collection development, organization and management of information, and planning/evaluation of programs/services, while also presenting students with opportunities to advance management skills through coursework in leadership development, business essentials, and training/instruction.
 All foundation and elective MMLIS courses are mapped to the ALA Core Competencies and MMLIS Program Goals.
 This is available to view here.

 Through community connections, strategic orientations and flexibility, the Master of Management in Library and Information Science program develops graduates with potential for success in organizations and in our changing enterprise.

-These program goals reflect the USC learning goals, the Marshall overarching goals for all Business school graduates and the required competencies of tomorrow's librarians and information professionals as articulated by the American Library Association.
-These program goals are then "translated" into objectives for each individual course.
+These program goals reflect the USC learning goals, the Marshall overarching goals for all business school graduates and the required competencies of tomorrow's librarians and information professionals as articulated by the American Library Association.
+These program goals are then translated into objectives for each individual course.
 Assignments reflect the course objectives.
 In this way, we assure that each student has addressed elements of these goals in their course of study.
-To close the assessment loop, each student completes an electronic portfolio as the capstone project, indicating an ability to meet the program goals.
+To close the assessment loop, each student completes an online portfolio as the capstone project, indicating an ability to meet the program goals.
 Of course, students are provided with support and guidance throughout the process.